Writer's Burnout: 6 Helpful Ways Any Writer Can Use to Overcome Burnout

 As it turned out, when you treat something like a job, things happen.

-Soon I was writing bi-weekly articles, working on multiple new books, sending countless inquiries, and signing a publishing contract.
+Soon I was writing bi-weekly articles and blog posts, working on multiple new books, sending countless inquiries, and signing a publishing contract.
 I committed to publishing a trilogy with six months in between each book, gave talks to other writers, and networked in any way I could during pandemic conditions.

 In November, I also changed to a much more demanding job where I functioned as a one-person team.
 I worked my day job full time, my writing job on nights and weekends, and kept two children alive somewhere in between.
 I worked every evening, every weekend, every holiday, every chance I had.
 I worked on my birthday.
 I worked while visiting my in-laws.